 Roasted turnips are a great alternative to potatoes.
-If you are ready to explore more root vegetables beyond potatoes and carrots, turnips are a good place to start.
+If you are ready to explore more seasonal ingredients, particularly root vegetables beyond potatoes and carrots, turnips are a good place to start.

 Turnips vs Potatoes

 Turnips and potatoes look pretty similar once cooked, but are turnips a good substitute for potatoes?

 Both turnips and potatoes are great sources of dietary fiber and a good source of Vitamin C.

 - Net carbs are lower - Per cup there are about 4 grams of carbs in turnips.
 Potatoes have roughly 15 net grams of carbohydrates per cup.
 When checking the glycemic index, turnips score 10x lower on glycemic load.

 - Calories in turnips are approximately 36% of the amount in a serving of potatoes (28 calories vs 77 calories)

 - Better source of protein, potassium, iron, magnesium, B vitamins and a host of other trace minerals.

 Conclusion: If you are trying to lose weight and getting the nutrients provided by potatoes from other sources turnip is a smart substitute for potatoes.
 A more general healthy diet definitely has room for both of these root vegetables though.
 Turnips and potatoes provide an array of different nutrients.

 Besides the roasted vegetables, mashed turnips can be swapped for mashed potatoes on the dinner plate.
 You could even make fries or swap them into skillet meals like this polish sausage recipe.